 Mont Gleason is located in the community of Tingwick, Quebec, roughly a 2-hour drive from Montreal along Autoroute 20 heading towards Quebec City.
 There are several ways to get there, with the simplest route taking Autoroute 20 to Route 955 (Exit 210) to St Albert, and then down to Warwick.
 Mont Gleason offers a great variety of trails for the beginner right up to the expert skier.
 There are 21 trails and 10 glades available, served by 2 quadruple chairlifts, and 1 double chairlift.
 There is also a learning area that is served by a magic carpet lift.
 Snowmaking covers just over 90% of the mountain, adding to an average annual snowfall of 176 centimetres, making for great conditions.
 Night skiing is offered at Gleason.
 Gleason also has a ski/boardercross trail to go along with their snowpark with a variety of bumps and modules.

-The mountain also contains a tubing park with a choice of 5 different lanes with varying degree of steepness.
-You will also find just over 7 kilometers of marked snowshoeing trails heading up and around the mountain.
+The mountain also contains a tubing park with a choice of 5 different lanes with varying degrees of steepness.
+You will also find just over 7 kilometres of marked snowshoeing trails heading up and around the mountain.
 There is an uphill policy for those who wish to skin up the mountain as well, with a couple of routes that you may take, specifically designated for this activity.